hr21don/FindAllListItems/README.md

 Write a python function to index all items in a list.

 ## Input
-List to search + value to search for!
+ It should accept two input parameters; the list to search and the value you're searching for.

 ## Output
-list of indices
+The output should be a list of indices, each represented by a list of numbers.